Dahd Sfeir

 Dahd Sfeir (20 July 1932 – 17 August 2015) was a notable Uruguayan actress of Lebanese descent.
 She was awarded the Helen Hayes Award in 1996.

+Her theatrical journey began as a teenager with the Theater Club, following a short stint at the Municipal School of Dramatic Art.
+Between 1953 and 1963, she became a mainstay of the Montevideo Theater Club, a period during which her performances earned her the Casa del Teatro prizes and her inaugural Florencio Award from the Critics' Circle.

 Sfeir was married to author Carlos María Gutiérrez.